Introduction

 - note

-the AND is lightly armed and equipped with small arms and a few light aircraft (2023)
+the AND is lightly armed and equipped with small arms, a few light aircraft, and utility vehicles (2024)

-18-25 years of age for 2-year voluntary military service for men and women; no conscription (2021)
+18-25 years of age for voluntary military service for men and women; no conscription (2023)

 Environment

-deforestation; soil degradation and erosion results from forest loss and from crop cultivation on slopes without proper terracing; marine biodiversity affected as soil erosion leads to the silting of coral reefs
+deforestation; soil degradation and erosion from forest loss and crop cultivation on slopes without proper terracing; silting of coral reefs

 - Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Climate Change-Paris Agreement, Comprehensive Nuclear Test Ban, Desertification, Endangered Species, Hazardous Wastes, Law of the Sea, Ozone Layer Protection, Ship Pollution, Wetlands